- By The Numbers

 The Age Factor

 The 16-24 age group has the most distracted driving accidents.
-They made up 30 percent of the more than 100,000 distracted-driving accidents, just in Texas in 2015.
+They made up 30 percent of the more than 100,000 distracted-riding accidents, just in Texas in 2015.
 It's an occurrence that grew by 3 percent last year, according to KSAT News in San Antonio Texas.
 Nationwide,

 It Doesn’t Only Affect You